ministryofjustice/hmpps-person-record/runbooks/004-Seeding-Person-Match.md

-# 001 - Seeding Person Match
+# 004 - Seeding Person Match

 This is the runbook to send person match all the person data that it needs to use to match with.

 ## Prerequisites

+* Data from person match database must clean deleted
+* Must have the `seeding` profile active
 * Must have kubernetes access to the desired namespace
 * Must have `kubectl`, which can be installed [here](https://kubernetes.io/docs/tasks/tools/#kubectl)